 Pays for direct physical loss or damage from a covered cause of loss to the building or structures listed on completed additions, fixtures, permanently installed machinery and equipment, and personal property used to maintain or service the building or structures.
 Examples of these are outdoor furniture, floor coverings, appliances, and fire extinguishing equipment.

 Building Ordinance or Law

 Cost the demolish and remove debris of undamaged parts of the building when it is required by building ordinance or law.

 – Increased Cost of Construction Covers increased cost to repair, reconstruct or remodel damaged or undamaged parts of the building to comply with a building ordinance or law.

 Automatically increases coverage by a certain percentage every renewal in order to keep up with the effects of inflation.
 It means the building coverage on a renewal document will be 2-8% higher than the previous year.

 Pays for loss or damage caused by water that overflows from a sewer or draining water Including water that enters into, and then overflows from a sump pump or any other system designed to remove subsurface water from a foundation area.

 Pays for loss or resulting loss of income caused by covered equipment, e.g. boilers.

 3. Directors and Officers

-- Pays the amount insured is legally obligated to pay as a result of a claim against any insured for wrongful acts or decision arising out of their capacity as a director, trustee, officer, committee member or volunteer of the organization.
+Pays the amount insured is legally obligated to pay as a result of a claim against any insured for wrongful acts or decisions arising out of their capacity as a director, trustee, officer, committee member, or volunteer of the organization.

 4. Employee Dishonesty / Fidelity

 Pays for direct physical loss to business personal property and money or securities resulting from dishonest acts of the insured’s employees.
 This coverage applies if the property manager or one of the association’s employee absconds with the money.

 Amount of liability coverage on top of underlying policies for Directors and Officers and General Liability coverage.

-- A mandatory coverage for the associations’ employees on payroll.
+Mandatory coverage for the associations’ employees on the payroll.

 7. Hired and Non-Owned Automobile